Rite of Election 2025 © Giovanni Portelli Photography

 His Grace, Archbishop Anthony Fisher, has convoked a diocesan Synod for Sydney between the 30 April to 3 May 2026 to address the Holy Spirit-inspired longings communicated by the People of God in Sydney after many years of consultation, Archbishop’s convocation letter.

-The Archbishop is seeking positive, practical and faithful ideas on how we can make our Church in Sydney more vibrant through three, repeated longings for more prayerful liturgies, more Christ-centred communities and to be more mission-oriented.
+The Archbishop sought positive, practical, and faithful ideas on how we can make our Church in Sydney more vibrant by responding to three, repeated longings for more prayerful liturgies, more Christ-centred communities and to be a more mission-oriented Church.

 Three longings arose from Sydney Catholics after many years of consultation, and these will be discussed at the Synod: